vildocompany/vildocompany.github.io/_pages/data analysis.md

 The company behind the ecommerce platform wants to know their user churn condition.
 They wanted to know when and where people would drop their platform; if there are any clear differences in user characteristics between those who are classified as churn and aren’t.

 **Info:**
-Case is part of a study and 'company' mentioned is fictional; data used is a public data that can be accessed through: [dataset](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction).
+Case is part of a study and 'company' mentioned is fictional; data used is a public data that can be accessed through: [dataset](https://www.kaggle.com/ankitverma2010/ecommerce-customer-churn-analysis-and-prediction).{: .notice--info}

 **Note:**
 This analysis is the first part of a two part project: second part [here].